xuhuihuang/GME_tutorials/README.md

 The colab notebook for the alanine dipeptide system is available:
 [![Google Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1YatQSdyJqf4oyJDYzdqdjfuE0xUkY9MR?usp=sharing)</br>

-**For the villin headpiece system:**
+**B. For the villin headpiece system:**

-We apply two independent methods for Dimensioanality Reduction: tICA and SRVs.
+We apply two independent methods for Dimensionality Reduction: tICA and SRVs.
 Either one is fine for this system.
 The Jupyter notebooks are as follows:

 1. Featurization. [link to notebook](tutorials/villin_headpiece/Featurization.ipynb)
 2. Feature Selection (by Spectral OASIS). [link to notebook](tutorials/villin_headpiece/Feature_Selection.ipynb)